 Exotic Native Perennial Plants

 Plants can help your yard and home have an attractive appearance.
 Well-manicured shrubbery and a maintained lawn can add to that effect.
 A home needs flower beds to spread a little color in what would otherwise be a sea of green to stand out truly.
-Choosing to use perennial plants for your decorative needs means that you will only have to plant them once, and they will return year after year.
-That will leave you with only maintenance tasks when it comes to your flower beds.
-And many different perennials are native to the country yet still exotic when it comes to decorating your yard.
+Choosing to use perennial plants for your decorative needs means you will only have to plant them once, and they will return yearly.
+That will leave you with only maintenance tasks regarding your flower beds.
+And many different perennials are native to the country yet still exotic when decorating your yard.
 Let's look at a few that are especially well suited to bring beauty into your life.
 Beautiful Native Plants complement any garden.

 The sight of the white flowers of the bloodroot is usually one of the surest signs of spring.
-Blooming from March to May every year, the easy to care for the plant will be a welcome addition to your garden.
+Blooming from March to May every year, the easy-to-care-for plant will be a welcome addition to your garden.
 The plant grows from a shallow root rhizome that will branch and spread this lovely harbinger of warmer days.

 If you enjoy watching hummingbirds in your yard, this could be the plant you have been searching for.
 Its bright red flowers grow along with a two to three-inch spike at the three- and four-foot-tall dark green plant tops.
 It is the perfect plant along your fence line; It enjoys moist soil and full to partial sunlight.
 You will love the spectacle during the heat of a summer day.